kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 #### Source code for this article

 You can find the source code mentioned in this article on [Github](https://github.com/kkapelon/go-docker-semaphore-gcloud).
-You can follow along either by creating a repository on your own and typing the source files yourself, or by simple cloning this repository to have everything ready.
+You can follow along either by creating a repository on your own and typing the source files yourself, or by simply cloning this repository to have everything ready.